SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [shovelers/helia-wnfs](https://github.com/shovelers/helia-wnfs) -
 - [mattrossman/breathing-dots-tutorial](https://github.com/mattrossman/breathing-dots-tutorial) - Learn how to use instanced rendering and post-processing techniques to recreate a hypnotic animation with react-three-fiber.
 - [kkevsekk1/AutoX](https://github.com/kkevsekk1/AutoX) - A UiAutomator on android, does not need root access(安卓平台上的JavaScript自动化工具)
-- [drawdb-io/drawdb](https://github.com/drawdb-io/drawdb) - Free, simple, and intuitive online database design tool and SQL generator.
+- [drawdb-io/drawdb](https://github.com/drawdb-io/drawdb) - Free, simple, and intuitive online database diagram editor and SQL generator.
 - [xenova/transformers.js](https://github.com/xenova/transformers.js) - State-of-the-art Machine Learning for the web.
 Run 🤗 Transformers directly in your browser, with no need for a server!
 - [mdx-js/mdx](https://github.com/mdx-js/mdx) - Markdown for the component era
 - [timdown/rangy](https://github.com/timdown/rangy) - A cross-browser JavaScript range and selection library.